parsaeisa/Notes/DevOps/kubernetes.md

 You can put an endpoint in your project that has a handler.
 In this handler you do things that you want to be done on in a scheduled way on a regular basis.

 Then in that cronjob, you can make a request to that endpoint ( in bash, curl ) in time regulations that you want.

+## Team

+Each team consists multiple namespaces.

+A namespace can be a part of a team to get quota more than usual.

+Namespaces can be joined to teams and being removed from it.